selflash/ofxSelflash/README.md

 --------

 ofxSelflash is an Open Frameworks addon to be able to write a code like AS3 on an Open Frameworks.

++ 'fl2d' package is classes like built-in classes of ActionScript3.0.
++ 'fl3d' package is classes like PaperVision3D library.
++ 'tween' package is classes that imitated TweenMax API.

 I'm going to commit it on this repository soon.

 Requirements
 --------